dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 ### Passing data to a component {#pass-data-to-component}

 All of the public fields in a component declaration can be initialized directly when we instantiate a component.
-We can do this by writing a special `data-value` attribute in the HTML.
+We can do this by binding to an attribute name that matches the hyphened-spelling of the field name.
 For instance, the following example instantiates two click-counter components (declared just like above), but initializes the `count` field of the component to a different value each time.

 {% codesample 90 %}
 {% highlight html %}
 {% raw %}
 <html><body>
   <!-- ... element declared as above -->
-  <div is="x-click-counter" data-value="count: myNumber"></div>
+  <div is="x-click-counter" count="{{myNumber}}"></div>
-  <div is="x-click-counter" data-value="count: 5"></div>
+  <div is="x-click-counter" count="{{5}}"></div>
   <script type="application/dart">
     int myNumber = 12;
     main(){}